- Mandatory grounds for entry clearance refusal

 Non-custodial sentences include:

-- fines (but not Fixed penalty notice (FPN), penalty charge notice (PCN), or penalty notice for disorder (PND)
+- fines, but not fixed penalty notices (FPN), penalty charge notices (PCN), or penalty notices for disorder (PND)

 - cautions, warnings and reprimands